chrisjlapp/ofs-release/README.md

 ## C9K Initial Setup

 ### 1. Run through initial setup of switch to generate basic config

-Then enable NETCONF with the commands below:
+Make sure your switch is reachable either through mgmt0 or inband through a SVI for Vlan1 (or other) Then enable NETCONF with the commands below:

 ```